AndrewAlva/Brunch-Template-Lighthouse/README.md

-# Built on npm and Brunch
+# How to use it: First Steps

-## Development Environment
+## Development Environment (Built on npm and Brunch)
-Hi there, this project is built by npm and brunch.
-It's coded oriented to use "modules" and "objects" of HTML and CSS with Jade and SCSS.
+Hi there, to use this boilerplate you must install npm and brunch in your computer.
+The coded is oriented to use "modules" and "objects" of HTML and CSS with Jade and SCSS.
+The JS syntax you will find in default files is ES5 (ECMAScript5).

 ### Getting to know Brunch